One Formula, 16 Exchanges: The Magic Formula Beats Local Benchmarks in Most Markets

 What This Means

-The Magic Formula beats local benchmarks in 12 of 18 exchanges.
-That's a broader result than the old analysis suggested.
+The Magic Formula beats local benchmarks in 14 of 16 exchanges.
+That's a broader result than the original analysis suggested.

 For investors: the Magic Formula is a global strategy, not just an emerging market one.
-It works best where analyst coverage is thin (India, Brazil), but it adds value even in well-covered markets like the UK and Germany when measured against the right benchmark.
+It works best where analyst coverage is thin and benchmarks are structurally weak, but it adds value in most developed markets too when measured against the right benchmark.

 Part of a Series